 - Taco Seasoning packet with a dipping sauce of sour cream and a bit of hot sauce mixed in.

-- Ground or fresh (super finely minced) ginger, a touch of sesame oil mixed with canola oil, minced garlic and salt dipped in teriyaki sauce
+- Add ground or fresh (super finely minced) ginger, a touch of sesame oil mixed with canola oil, minced garlic and salt to your roasted red potatoes and dip in teriyaki sauce

 - 3 tablespoons olive oil